dspiteself/nakkaya.com/posts/2009-12-09-poor-mans-arduino-line-follower.markdown

        if (position == RIGHT ) return LEFT;
      }

-getBearing is where we calculate our position relative to the line.
-We read all three sensors, basically the sensor with the lowest value means it is on the white line.
-So we turn in the direction of the sensor with the lowest value, but there is a problem with this approach, when all sensors are on the black area, one of them will still read lower than the others and we will turn in some random direction.
+getBearing calculates our position relative to the line.
+We read all three sensors, basically the sensor which has the lowest value is on the white line.
+So we turn in the direction of the sensor with the lowest value, but there is a problem with this approach, when all sensors are on the black area, one of them will still read lower than the others which will cause the robot to turn in some random direction.
 To overcome this problem we introduce a new variable called position which records last position.
-Now we only turn right or left if we are not already in that direction of the line, e.g. we don't want to turn left when we are already left of the line.
+Now we only turn right or left if we are not already in that side of the line, e.g. we don't want to turn left when we are already left of the line.
 This covers left and right turns however when all the sensors are on the black, middle one will still read lowest so we use the bwMean value we calculated and only go straight if the middle